Harshad141/Combat-BOT/README.md

 [Click Here](https://github.com/Harshad141/AMI-hacks/blob/master/Code%20for%20IDE.c) Code for Arduino IDE.

+Note: Use the lastest version of Arduino IDE with all the libraries installed in it.

+Recommended version ARDUINO 1.8.12

 ## *Components Used*
 ### Arduino Uno
 The Arduino Uno is a microcontroller board based on the ATmega328.It has 20 digital input/output pins (of which 6 can be used as PWM outputs and 6 can be used as analog inputs), a 16 MHz resonator, a USB connection, a power jack, an in-circuit system programming ICSP) header and a reset button.